AngelPn/ShiftWork/README.md

 # Project
 An application that reads the weekly timesheets of employees of a greek organisation that cover a month from excel files and creates a new excel file with two sheets:
-- The first sheet, called "ShiftWork", concentrates the monthly shift work of every employee.
-Specifically, the night work hours, the Sunday (night) work hours, the total Sunday work hours, the numbers of days of illness and of days of licenses and the holiday (night) work hours, if there is a holiday in the month.
-These shift works are interested because they receive payroll increases.
+- The first sheet, called "ShiftWork", concentrates the following monthly shift work of every employee:
+    1) night work hours
+    2) Sunday (night) work hours
+    3) total Sunday work hours
+    4) number of days of illness
+    5) number of days off
+    6) holiday (night) work hours, provided that there is a holiday in the month.
+These shift works are of interest because they result in a payroll increase.
 - The second sheet, called "Ημερομηνίες Αδειών", concentrates the dates of licenses for every employee within the month.

 # Idea and Implementation
-The application was a request from accountant [Panagopoulos Konstantinos](https://taxinfo.gr).
-It is designed to work on the basis of a specific format of excel files that you can find in folder named "excel_files".
+The application was a request from the accountant [Panagopoulos Konstantinos](https://taxinfo.gr).
+It is designed to work on the basis of a specific format of excel files that you can find in a folder named "excel_files".
 This folder contains the generated excel file as well.
-Both weekly timesheets excel files and the generated excel file is written in greek language.
+Both weekly timesheet excel files and the generated excel file are written in greek.

 # Execution
 By downloading the repo, you can simply double-click the ShiftWork.bat.